mongodb/docs/source/includes/list-table-remove-custom-zone-mapping-response-body.rst

    * - ``managedNamespaces``
      - array of documents
-     - Each document specifies a managed namespace for a :doc:`Global Cluster
-       </global-clusters>` managed by |service|.
-The array is empty
-       if no managed namespaces are specified for the |global-write-cluster|.
+     - Each document specifies a managed namespace for a global cluster managed by |service|.
+The array is empty if no managed namespaces are specified for the |global-write-cluster|.
-       For more information, see :doc:`Global Clusters </reference/api/global-clusters>`.
+       For more information, see :ref:`create-new-global-write-cluster`.

    * - ``managedNamespaces[n].collection``
      - string